A Career in Acupuncture

 For those who have a desire to be of service to others and are interested in maintaining health and promoting healing without the use of prescription drugs, a career in acupuncture is well worth considering.

-Why not come along to our next Open Day where you’ll have plenty of opportunities to chat to our staff and students and ask any questions about pursuing a rewarding career in Acupuncture.
+Why not come along to our next Open Day where you’ll have plenty of opportunities to chat to our staff and students and ask any questions about pursuing a rewarding career in Acupuncture and the benefits of training at ICOM.